CoolESAStargirl/CoolESAStargirl/README.md

-- 👋 Hi, I’m @CoolESAStargirl
+- 👋 Hi, I’m @CoolESAStargirl.
 - 👀 I’m interested in learning robotics.
-- 🌱 I’m currently learning R, Python and C/C++
+- 🌱 I’m currently learning R, Python, C/C++ and QGIS.
 - 📫 How to reach me:
-- ✉️ email: ngkoudli@gmail.com
+- ✉️ email: ninagkou@env.duth.gr
+- 🔗 li: Nina Gkoudli
 - 📘 fb: Goudli Nina
-- 🔗 li: Nina Gkoudli

 <!---
 CoolESAStargirl/CoolESAStargirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.